-Organizations that promote sustainable growth, equity, equality, envionmental conservation and protection, and energy research that meets ecological and human needs are so important right now because conditions in the world are so unequal.
+Organizations that promote sustainability, equity, equality, environmental conservation and protection, and energy research that meets ecological and human needs are so important right now because conditions in the world are so unequal.
 In America, it can be hard to find a job, but in Uganda (and many other countries) it can be hard to find clean water or food.

 Charities can provide temporary aid, but very well managed ones can also provide long-term solutions that give individuals the power to provide for themselves, (or “hand-ups”, instead of “hand-outs”).
-These solutions involve empowering everyday people (especially the poor, dissidents, minorities, children, the elderly, the disabled, and others at the bottom of the social hierarchy) by providing the resources to collaborate, organize, live autonomously and without discrimination, and create organizations that promote socioeconomic welfare and preserve the natural world.
+These solutions involve empowering everyday people (especially the poor, dissidents, minorities, children, women, the elderly, the disabled, and others at the bottom of the social hierarchy) by providing the resources to collaborate, organize, live autonomously and without discrimination.

 If you want to help make the world slightly less unequal, consider contributing to one of the charities, groups, or causes listed below.
-I am not affiliated with any of them (except for NESEA indirectly), but I think they are all very responsibly run organizations with worthy causes.
+I am not affiliated with any of them, but I think they are all very responsibly run organizations with worthy causes.

 If you take away anything from this website, I hope it is the central belief that water, food, shelter, healthcare, education, and freedom are basic human needs, not luxuries.
 Poverty, torture, mass incarceration, famine, dehydration, slavery, genocide, and widespread disease are problems that don’t have to exist.
 We have the power and responsibility to eliminate them and the right charities can help us reach that goal, and they exist.
 Below are just a few.

 This isn’t an exhaustive list, and I will be adding to it often.
 Many organizations listed have international goals, but a few are just local.
 If you would like to suggest an addition to the list, feel free.
 If you think a charity should be removed, feel free to say so and state why.
 There are plenty of bogus charities out there that pocket money from well-intentioned people and I don’t want one on here!

 Elimination of Homelessness and Poverty